 Speaking for True Cadence, Scott also hints at how drag dissolves gender stereotypes and explains why drag act is always political.
 He stresses the importance of respecting rather than accepting each other and elaborates on how his interest in mental health and helping the community led him to join True Cadence as a videographer.

-How have you entered the drag world, and what made you realise this was your calling?
+What made you realise drag was your calling?

 I came across it by accident.
 A couple of friends had set up a silent disco walking tour in West End theatre, so I started doing that, and then they said: we’ve decided we want to do a brand new tour and call it the Disco Diva tour with a Drag Queen, and I was like, where are you going to find a Drag Queen from and they said: we want you to do it!
 I’ve only ever done it for fun or at pride, but I gave it a go.
 I’m pretty confident, can talk to people, and love dancing and singing, although I’m not very good at singing (laughs).

-How different is your Christina Draguilera persona compared to Scott Cheek?
+How different is Christina Draguilera from Scott Cheek?

 RuPaul, the mother of all Drag Queens, says it’s like getting drunk for the first time when you put on drag.
 You don’t know whether you’re going to be a flirty drunk, a bitter drunk, an angry drunk, a sexy drunk, a funny drunk, or a crying drunk.